jambox/grunt-wordpress-deploy/README.md

 Description: the string to search and replace within the database before it is moved to the target location.
 This is designed for use with the awful Wordpress implementation which stores  [the site url into the database](http://codex.wordpress.org/Changing_The_Site_URL) and is required to be updated upon migration to a new environment.

 #### path
-Type: `String`
+Type: `Array`

-Description: the path of the the installation files on the filesystem.
+Description: An array of pairs to specify which path in the file structure rsync should target.
 Used by rsync to update the correct folder on synchronization.

+_NOTE_: Each environment in the `Gruntfile` should have matching path keys.
+For example, if you specify a `theme` path for your local environment, make sure you have a `theme` path for your `staging` and `client_host` environments too.

 #### ssh_host
 Type: `String`